Joshua Miele: Audio description

 A major project of the Video Description Research and Development Center (VDRDC) was the development of YouDescribe, a website where volunteers can record accompanying audio descriptions for YouTube videos and view videos alongside the audio descriptions.
-In order to gauge the popularity of audio description and obtain feedback through focus groups, Miele and his research group attended meetings of the National Federation of the Blind and the American Council of the Blind in 2012.
+To gauge the popularity of audio description and obtain feedback through focus groups, Miele and his research group attended meetings of the National Federation of the Blind and the American Council of the Blind in 2012.

 The YouDescribe website was launched in 2014.
-That year, Miele began hosting the annual Describeathon, a one-day event held at Smith-Kettlewell during which people recorded audio descriptions.
-The same year the Federal Communications Commission (FCC) awarded Miele the FCC Chair's Award for Advancement in Accessibility.
+That year, Miele began hosting the annual Describeathon, a one-day event held at SKERI during which people recorded audio descriptions.
 In a 2016 article on audio description in Representations, Berkeley professor Georgina Kleege discussed YouDescribe's benefits and potential pitfalls and her experience using the service with her students.
-According to Smith-Kettlewell, by May 2022, the service was set to have nearly 5,000 video descriptions at the end of the year.
+According to SKERI, by May 2022, the service was set to have nearly 5,000 video descriptions at the end of the year.

 Other projects

-An early project at Smith-Kettlewell is WearaBraille, gloves that allow interaction with a smartphone by tapping braille on a hard surface.
+An early project at SKERI is WearaBraille, gloves that allow interaction with a smartphone by tapping braille on a hard surface.
 The WearaBraille functions wirelessly and can be used to send text messages, open applications, and answer phone calls.
 Miele also developed a basic iPhone application for blind wayfinding named overTHERE and in 2015 founded the Blind Arduino Project, a local group of blind students and hobbyists involved with the maker movement focused on designing their own technological devices.

 Selected publications

-As of 2019, Miele is listed as a co-author of at least seven journal publications:
+According to the Smith-Kettlewell Eye Research Institute website, Miele is a co-author of at least seven journal publications: